evomimic/holo-health/phv/personal-health-vault-hApp.md

 **_TODO: insert discussion of membrane functions and restrictions on what nodes can join an app_**.
 Where should such restrictions be specified?
 Decisions on whether to allow another hApp to _**bridge**_ this app can be encoded in the _bridgeGenesis callback functions_ of zomes.
 If any zome's _bridgeGenesis_ function returns `false` the bridge is not allowed to be established.
 I'm assuming decisions on whether to allow a _node_ to _**join**_ an hApp could similarly be encoded in the _genesis callback function_ of zomes.
 Is this a sound assumption??? see **[Issue #1](https://github.com/evomimic/holo-health/issues/1)**

 # Future Enhancements
 As noted above, the initial PoC implementation will include a very simplistic concept of _HealthObservation_.
-Going forward, the intent is to support the full [FHIR Observation Resource](https://www.hl7.org/fhir/observation.html):
+Going forward, the following enhancements are being considered:
+* Support for the full [FHIR Observation Resource](https://www.hl7.org/fhir/observation.html):

-![FHIR Observation Resouce UML](https://github.com/evomimic/holo-health/blob/master/images/fhir-observation-resource.png)
+![FHIR Observation Resouce UML](https://github.com/evomimic/holo-health/blob/master/images/fhir-observation-resource.png) _Figure 4.

-_Figure 4.
 UML Representation of the FHIR Observation Resource_

-Also, the concept of a HealthCard will be implemented so that different types of FHIR resources beyond _Observations_ (e.g., [DiagnosticReports](https://www.hl7.org/fhir/diagnosticreport.html), [Medications](https://www.hl7.org/fhir/medication.html), [Immunizations](https://www.hl7.org/fhir/immunization.html), etc.)
+* Also, the concept of a HealthCard will be implemented so that different types of FHIR resources beyond _Observations_ (e.g., [DiagnosticReports](https://www.hl7.org/fhir/diagnosticreport.html), [Medications](https://www.hl7.org/fhir/medication.html), [Immunizations](https://www.hl7.org/fhir/immunization.html), etc.)
+* _** Obversation Provenence**_ Provide a full, persistent, chain of custody that confirms the source for each _observation_ is immutably and non-repudiably identified, and the the _observtion_ has not been altered in any way.